Loris-Moreau/ObradexEngine/README.md

 See [`docs/DOCUMENTATION.md`](docs/DOCUMENTATION.md) for the complete subsystem reference, rendering pipeline breakdown, shader uniform tables, and extension guide.*

-See [`docs/RoadmapAndIssues.md`](docs/RoadmapAndIssues.md) for the Ropadmap and current Issues of the project as well as past issues and how they were fixed.
+See [`docs/RoadmapAndIssues.md`](docs/RoadmapAndIssues.md) for the Roadmap and current Issues of the project as well as past issues and how they were fixed.

 ## Quick Start